Kaiju Girl Caramelise: Characters

 Arata is a popular guy in Kuroe's school who starts getting model offerings.
 He takes interest in Kuroe, revealing that he too wants to be out of the spotlight, and lost a lot of weight to become the person he is known as.
 This quickly irritates the other jealous school girls crushing on him who cannot understand what he sees in Kuroe.
 Arata does not know that she is secretly a Kaiju which causes misunderstandings to happen.
+They both get into several misunderstandings, including Arata mistakenly thinking Kuroe is cheating on him with Daichi; this causes them to break up, which leaves Kuroe heartbroken and traumatized.
+Eventually, Arata learns the truth and sees the error of his eyes, prompting him to seek out Kuroe again and apologize.
+Arata finally learns that Harugon is Kuroe; Arata declares his love for Kuroe, Arata and Kuroe kiss each other.